AnticOwl/anticowl.github.io/_Wip/2025-03-03-MirrorsEdge.md

 </div>
 <div> </div>

 {% include note.html content="If you use the Steam version starting the game from the tweaker will result in a startup crash.
-Disablind the DoF automatically disable the Bloom as they are tied."%}
+Disabling the DoF automatically disable the Bloom as they are tied."%}

 ### Keybinds and Ultra Graphics
 You will need to add some keybinds to take advantage of the Ultra Graphics and the availables cheats.
 For this, go to `C:\Users\<YourUserName>\Documents\EA Games\Mirror's Edge\TdGame\Config` and uncheck the `Read Only` flag first.
 Edit TdInput.ini and add these lines just underneath `[Engine.PlayerInput]`.
 Save the file and set the file back to `Read Only`.